patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/tree-view/tree-view.md

 Tree views can be included in pages within these components: [dropdown](/components/dropdown), [drawer](/components/drawer), [primary-detail](/demos/primary-detail), [modal](/components/modal), or [wizard](/components/wizard).

 ### Tree view in a wizard
-A tree view in a wizard allows users to apply multiple filters or select multiple items that are specific to current step.
+A tree view in a wizard allows users to apply multiple filters or select multiple items that are specific to their current step.

 <img src="./img/tree-view-wizard.png" width="1500" />